the-turing-way/the-turing-way/book/content/rdm/rdm.md

   termonologies, and models/schemas) are searchable in FAIRsharing.
 - Variables should be defined and explained using [data dictionaries](http://help.osf.io/m/bestpractices/l/618767-how-to-make-a-data-dictionary)
-- Data should be stored in logical and hierarchical folder structures with a README file used to describe the structure.
+- Data should be stored in logical and heirarchical folder structures with a README file used to describe the structure.
   The README file is helpful for others and will also help you find your data in the future
   {% cite Fuchs2018documentation %}.
-See [here](https://cornell.app.box.com/v/ReadmeTemplate) for an example.

 <a name="Sharing-Archiving"></a>